Collection Development Policy

 • Weeding or Deselection

 • Deselection or weeding is an essential, continuing library practice in which materials are removed permanently from the Libraries’ collections.
 Whenever possible, both faculty and library staff participate in the weeding process to ensure that publications of historical or research significance are not discarded.
-The FAU Libraries Deselection Policy should be consulted for more detailed guidelines.
+The Florida Atlantic Libraries Weeding/Deselection Policy should be consulted for more detailed guidelines.

 • Preservation and Conservation